dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1701.md

 The fact that we did not have a database running for 18 months of development meant that, for 18 months, we did not have schema issues, query issues, database server issues, password issues, connection time issues, and all the other nasty issues that raise their ugly heads when you fire up a database.
 It also meant that all our tests ran fast, because there was no database to slow them down.

 In short, drawing the boundary lines helped us delay and defer decisions, and it ultimately saved us an enormous amount of time and headaches.
-And that’s what a good architecture should do.
+And that's what a good architecture should do.

 Which  Lines  Do  You  Dr aw,  and  When  Do  You Dr aw  Them?

-You draw lines between things that matter and things that don’t.
-The GUI doesn’t matter to the business rules, so there should be a line between them.
-The database doesn’t matter to the GUI, so there should be a line between
+You draw lines between things that matter and things that don't.
+The GUI doesn't matter to the business rules, so there should be a line between them.
+The database doesn't matter to the GUI, so there should be a line between

 165

 Chapter 17  Boundaries: Drawing Lines

 them.
-The database doesn’t matter to the business rules, so there should be a line between them.
+The database doesn't matter to the business rules, so there should be a line between them.

 Some of you may have rejected one or more of those statements, especially the part about the business rules not caring about the database.
 Many of us have been taught to believe that the database is inextricably connected to the business rules.
 Some of us have even been convinced that the database is the embodiment of the business rules.

 But, as we shall see in another chapter, this idea is misguided.
 The database is a tool that the business rules can use indirectly.
-The business rules don’t need to know about the schema, or the query language, or any of the other details about the database.
+The business rules don't need to know about the schema, or the query language, or any of the other details about the database.
 All the business rules need to know is that there is a set of functions that can be used to fetch or save data.
 This allows us to put the database behind an interface.

 You can see this clearly in Figure 17.1.
 The BusinessRules use the DatabaseInterface to load and save data.
 The DatabaseAccess implements the interface and directs the operation of the actual Database.